IPC-Paul/apptesting/readme.txt

 	need imported data from external source to include showtimes nicely need purchase information for submission, can build form in meantime form built, no purchase info yet

-		not using form, web view with URL passed create view for ticket purchase that omits header
+		no longer using iOS form - web view with URL parameters passed create view on site for ticket purchase that omits header

 Map
 	Are we showing route information in-app or pushing users to map app to get directions?
 		Pushing to apple maps
+		Done

 Search
 	Just a search of the current movies?
 How deep does this go?